Crack the Sky: 2000s

 Crack the Sky continues to perform occasional live shows and collaborate on new music under Palumbo's guidance.
 The albums Ghost and Dogs from Japan were released to critical acclaim in 2001 and 2003, respectively.
 The band completed a new concept album in 2007, entitled The Sale, which features the band's original bassist Joe Macre performing in the band and producing the record.

 In 2008, Joey D'Amico and Joe Macre returned as Crack the Sky's drummer and bassist, respectively.
-Additionally, the band headlined the ROSfest progressive music festival, and later a full-length DVD of their performance called Crack the Sky, All Access was produced and engineered by Macre.
-The DVD was shot on six hi-def cameras in 5.1 surround sound and includes pictures and interviews with the band members.
+Additionally, the band headlined the ROSfest progressive music festival, and later a full-length DVD of their performance from that show and another performance called Crack the Sky, All Access was produced by Studio M Live, Inc. with audio engineered by Macre.
+The DVD was shot on seven hi-def cameras. with audio in 5.1 surround sound and includes pictures by Studio M Live, Inc. and interviews with the band members.

 2010s

 2010 saw the release of Machine, a concept album of sorts, again featuring 4/5 of the original Crack the Sky lineup.

 Their next album, Ostrich, was released in late 2012.
 It signaled a return of Crack the Sky to its earlier sound.
 One review noted: "Not since the band's incredibly popular 'White Music' CD, has Crack the Sky delivered a collection of pop/rock songs that sting while making you smile.
 Satirical, smirky commentary, wrapped in up tempo – yes, you can dance to it – music.
 Writer, Palumbo, has either hit a manic phase or is attempting to get our attention via the back door.
 In any event, this remarkable band, once again, shows their ability to shift gears while keeping their artistic integrity intact."

 In 2015, the group released their 16th studio album, The Beauty of Nothing, featuring the songs "Rachel" and the title track, "The Beauty of Nothing", both of which would be rerecorded for the 2018 release, Crackology.

 The band released the single "Red Rosary" in 2016 and offered it as a free download from their website.
 This song was also included in the 2018 release, Living in Reverse.

 Two new albums were released on August 24, 2018: Living in Reverse, their 17th studio album, featured all-new Palumbo penned songs, while Crackology, their 18th studio album, featured rerecordings of many of the band's most beloved fan-favorite songs from their large and diverse catalog.